sg-crest A Singapore Government Agency Website

 “The jobs certainly kept me afloat and busy, instead of letting my mind stray into depression.
 I also learnt to live within my means,” Vicknes shared.

-Beyond that, Vicknes also acquired new skills through his temporary jobs, such as social media marketing, technical skills like adding video effects, doing live streaming and more.
+Beyond that, Vicknes also acquired new skills through his temporary jobs, such as social media marketing, and technical skills like adding video effects, doing live streaming and more.

 These skills came in useful when he finally found a full-time job as a programme manager at OnePeople.sg, a non-profit organisation that advocates multiracialism.